5 Questions to Ask Before You Hire a Pool Builder

 1. Is there a landscape architect on your staff?

 Finding a company with a Landscape Architect (LA) on staff will save you time, money and aggravation.
 A licensed LA is trained and experienced in providing a design that integrates the entire backyard to match both your lifestyle and imagination.
-Your investment deserves professionals who have the expertise to handle the particulars of design as well as to implement and actualize your project.
+Your investment deserves professionals who are experts in handling the particulars of design and implement the actualization of your project.
 Finding a pool builder with an LA on staff means you’re hiring a true design-build firm.

 2. How long have you been building pools?

 Quality companies gain their expertise through training and field experience.
 Designing and building water shapes utilizing master craftsmen with direct experience is irreplaceable.
 It takes years to learn the craft, the methods and the nuances of quality construction.
 You should know in advance that the company you hire can do the work you require.
 Therefore, it’s not just a matter of the number years in business; it’s a matter of years of experience in the right business.
 Be sure to hire a company with the capability to deliver what you expect.